pinkfloppydisk/edvinas-dev/content/posts/neanderthal-tools/index.md

 TODO: Show screenshots of the RP asset and camera settings

-We only spotted this at the end of development as we always thought that the performance penalty was due to running the simulation from within the editor.
+We only spotted this at the end of development as we always thought that the performance penalty was due to running the project from within the editor.
 Only after taking a look into the Frame Debugger we were able to see that the second camera was doing more work than it's supposed to.
 Talk about an expensive fade screen.

-### Importance of audio
+### Designing for realistic audio
+Each interaction in the project provides audio feedback.
+We decided that each object in the game should sound as realistic as possible.
+For this we went out and recorded actual audio samples of shattering flint, hitting wooden objects, etc. Special thanks to [Rokas Sutkus][devs-rokas-sutkus] for helping with audio recording and post-processing!
+You can find the recorded samples [here][project-audio-samples].

+TODO: show recording setup pics

+Having realistic audio samples greatly increased the immersion, however just by using the samples as they do not sound that great.
+To increase realism, when executing each action, the samples are randomized and the attenuation, pitch are adjusted based on the applied force during the action.
+This is a rather simple process, however the results are juicy.
+You can check out the scripts used to achieve this [here][project-audio-scripts].

+TODO: Show a quick video with audio examples

 ### Moving virtual hands
+Most VR games I've tried usually move the virtual hands by ignoring the virtual environment.
+That is, the hands pass through walls and objects, except when executing actions (e.g., grabbing an object).
+While this approach provides the best accuracy, it has quite a few downsides, the major one is having the ability to push grabbed objects into walls.

+To workaround this and increase realism, we modeled the hands as physical objects, which are moved physically.
+To implement this, we followed a great tutorial by [VR with Andrew][project-hands-tutorial], where the hands are moved by applying linear and angular velocities in order to drive them towards the target destination (position of the controllers).
+You can also checkout our modified [PhysicsHand.cs][project-hands-script] script as well.

+TODO: Show a video on how the hands move

+However, this approach has its own flaws as well.
+For example, when holding an object, if the user were to push the object into a wall, it would jump around uncontrollably.
+I've tried tinkering with applying a varying amount of force based on the resisting collision force, however that introduced oscillations.
+Additionally, I've also tried playing around with various setups for grabbing objects, however the results were not satisfying as I couldn't find the right values to avoid the aforementioned issues.
+Though compared to my previous attempts, this is a major step in the right direction.

+TODO: Show video with bugs here

+For future projects I'll experiment more with joints and will try to test different approaches with parenting.
+The challenge here though is that such tests will most likely require a completely custom grabbing system.
+At the moment, Unity XR Interaction Toolkit scripts are is a bit difficult to work with for such an approach.

-### Motion capture
+### Animating via motion capture software for VR
+The major constraint of the project was to avoid using text or speech.
+To work around this we decided to utilise animations, particles and audio cues to guide the users.
+The most difficult part was animations as they're extremely time-consuming and are difficult to get right.

+To quickly workaround this we looked into motion capture software in order to use our VR headsets and controllers as motion capture devices and handle the rest with Inverse Kinematics.
+We landed on experimenting with the Beta version of [Mocap Fusion [ VR ]][project-mocap], quickly recorded some simple animations and later post-processed them in Blender to make them loopable.

+TODO: Show video with mocap stuff

+### Closing notes
+So far this was the most difficult VR project I've worked on as it involved a lot of tweaking.
+Although the tooling choice this time around was right as it was always clear on what is happening under the hood of Unity XR.